iluwatar/java-design-patterns/context-object/README.md

 > Use a Context Object to encapsulate state in a protocol-independent way to be shared throughout your application.

 **Programmatic Example**

+This application has different layers labelled A, B and C with each extracting specific information from a similar context for further use in the software.
+Passing down each pieces of information individually would be inefficient, a method to efficiently store and pass information is needed.

 Define the data that the service context object contains.